stultus/stultus.in/content/about.md

 +++

 I am Hrishikesh (natively written as ഋഷികേശ് in Malayalam).
-The name is of Sanskrit origin, meaning “the Lord/Master of senses”.
+The name is of Sanskrit origin, meaning “The lord/master of senses”.

 I am a software engineer, privacy advocate, pythonista and a free software enthusiast.
 Most of my contributions has been in the language computing space under the aegis of the organisation [Swathathra Malayalam Computing](https://smc.org.in).
 I also contribute to the [PeARS Project](https://pearsearch.org) - which is an ongoing effort to build a fully distributed, p2p search engine.